R2Northstar/ModdingDocs/docs/source/squirrel/functions.rst

 Functions
 =========

-The vast majority of GNUT modding within northstar will be done through functions, so understanding the formatting of functions is important.
+The vast majority of GNUT modding within northstar will be done through functions, so understanding the syntax of functions is important.

 Declaring Functions
 --------------------

-Functions in squirrel are first defined by stating the **output** followed by the keyword **function**.
+Functions in squirrel are first defined by stating the **return type** (output) followed by the keyword **function**.
 For example, if you wanted to define a function that returns TRUE or FALSE you would type:

 .. code-block:: javascript